 - Include facts and damages in your claim

 - Once your claim has been submitted, the federal agency has six months to rule on it.
-The agency may either “admit” your claim and agree the claim is valid or you may need to go to court.
+The agency may either “admit” your claim and agree the claim is valid, or you may need to go to court.
 If your claim is rejected, you have six months to file your lawsuit.

-To start the process of filing a claim under the Federal Tort Claim Act, contact Warren Law Firm to schedule a consultation.
+To start the process of filing a claim under the Federal Tort Claims Act, contact Warren Law Firm to schedule a consultation.
 We will help you build a strong case and represent you throughout the process, which can be long, complex and exacting.